 New Testament textual scholar Dr. Dirk Jongkind offers a brief response, “God chose not to give us exhaustive knowledge of every detail of the text, though he could have done so.
 Still, he has given us abundant access to his words.
 In other words, to say that God inspired the words of the New Testament does not mean that God is therefore under an obligation to preserve for us each and every detail.”

 Why didn’t God inspire the copyists?
-Some have become anxious because this question has plagued them, or some Bible critic has challenged them.
-Therefore, they are looking for the silver bullet to quench their personal concern or have a ready, quick response for the Bible critic.
-Draw comfort in that there are hundreds, if not thousands, of great responses to attacks from Bible critics that will cause them to move onto another victim in their quest to stumble God’s people.
+Some have become anxious over this because this question has plagued them, or some Bible critic has challenged them.
+Therefore, they are looking for the silver bullet to quench their personal concern, or they want to have a ready, quick response for the Bible critic.
+Draw comfort in that there are hundreds, if not thousands of great responses to attacks from Bible critics that will cause them to move onto another victim in their quest to stumble God’s people.
 However, there are good reasons, rational responses to some questions that will not be fully answered until the second coming of Jesus Christ.
 What lies below is the latter.
-Before delving into the rational, reasonable reasons why God would inspire the authors but not the copyists, let’s talk a little about what we do have.

 Some people have unreceptive hearts and minds.
-They are Pharisaical because they are not interested in an answer, and the Word of God, reason, and logic will not get through their callused hearts.
-Suppose I have only taught one thing in my 32 years.
-In that case, it is this, identify these people fast, or you will waste much of your life, giving reasonable, rational responses to then have the person reject it out of hand and move onto something else as though they never brought it up.
+They are Pharisaical in that they are not interested in an answer, and the Word of God, reason, and logic will not get through their callused hearts.
+If I have taught one thing in my 32 years, it is this, identify these people fast, or you will waste much of your life, giving reasonable, rational responses to then have the person reject it out of hand and move onto something else as though they never brought it up.
 Mind you, an angry person, a person with doubts, is not necessarily a Pharisaical person.
 There are reasons for some to doubt.
 There are reasons for some to be angry.
 If the person is treating you with disdain, mocking, talking down to you, these and other things are indications of a Pharisaical attitude.

 Christian Bible students need to be familiar with Old and New Testament textual studies as the two are essential foundational studies.
 Why?
-If we fail to establish what was originally authored with reasonable certainty, how are we to translate or even interpret what we think is God’s actual Word?
+If we fail to establish what was originally authored with reasonable certainty, how are we to do a translation or even interpret what we think is God’s actual Word?
 We are fortunate that there are far more existing New Testament manuscripts today than any other book from ancient history.
+This gives New Testament textual scholars vastly more to work within establishing the original words of the text.
 Some ancient Greek and Latin classics are based on one existing manuscript, while with others, there are just a handful and a few exceptions that have a few hundred available.
 However, the New Testament has over 5,898 Greek New Testament manuscripts that have been cataloged (As of January 2021), 10,000 Latin manuscripts, and an additional 9,300 other manuscripts in such languages as Syriac, Slavic, Gothic, Ethiopic, Coptic, and Armenian.
-This gives New Testament textual scholars vastly more to work within establishing the original words of the text.

 Distribution of Greek New Testament Manuscripts